ChristianKuehnel/iwg-workspace/collection_of_work_items.md

     CI checks passes on `main`.
 So `green` is only a few commits behind `main`, no direct pushes, not cherry-picking.
 This branch cen be used for cases where people prefere stability over the latest version.
+  * For all LLVM repos using GitHub Pull Requests: check if we can easily set up pre-merge tests using GitHub Actions.
+    [LNT](https://github.com/llvm/llvm-lnt) is a good candidate.
 * Gather user feedback on the existing infrastructure: Where are the pain points?
 What would our community like to see improved?
 * Migration of all python scripts and tools to Python 3 as Python 2 is